MicrosoftDocs/quantum-docs-pr/articles/libraries/characterization.md

 This mean and variance give all the information that is needed to specify a Gaussian prior on $\phi$ for the next experiment.
 Unexpected measurement failures, or the true result being on the tails of the initial prior, can cause this method to fail.
 It recovers from failure by performing experiments to test whether the current mean and standard deviation are appropriate for the system.
-If they are not then the algorithm does an inverse step of the walk and the process continues.
+If they are not, then the algorithm does an inverse step of the walk and the process continues.
-The ability to step backwards also allows the algorithm to learn even if the initial prior standard deviation is innapropriately small.
+The ability to step backwards also allows the algorithm to learn even if the initial prior standard deviation is inapropriately small.

 ## Calling Phase Estimation Algorithms ##